-Xi’an, in central China, is known for it’s noodles, and every self-respecting noodle joint in said city makes their noodles from scratch.
-This traditional Chinese dish includes noodles made from spinach, then topped with whatever your heart desires.
+Xi’an, in central China, is known for its noodles, and every self-respecting noodle joint in the city makes their noodles from scratch.
+This traditional Chinese food dish includes noodles made from spinach, then topped with whatever ingredients your heart desires.
 The above serving has a spicy tomato-like sauce and is topped with egg, potato, carrots, beef and chili.

-Kǎo ròu is the standard serving of meat in China, and might be one of the most well known traditional Chinese foods available.
-They come from both restaurants and street carts alike and they come heavily spiced.
-Often cooked over burning coal, these sticks of meat come in many variations–lamb, beef, chicken, and even the gizzards and other weird stuff no westerner would happily stick in their mouth (yes, I’ve seen tentacles hanging out of peoples’ mouths).
+Kǎo ròu is the standard serving of meat in China and might be one of the most well known traditional Chinese foods available.
+They are heavily spiced and come from both restaurants and street carts alike.
+Often cooked over burning coal, these sticks of meat come in many variations.
+You might find lamb, beef, chicken, or even the gizzards and other weird stuff no westerner would happily stick in their mouth.

-Often eaten with noodles, liáng cài (which literally translates to “cold dish”) is an assortment of vegetables, tofu and often peanuts, served with a marinade or sauce.
+Liáng cài, which literally translates to “cold dish,” is an assortment of vegetables, tofu and peanuts, served with a marinade or sauce.
 The usual suspects are green beans, cucumbers, lotus root and cabbage, amongst a brilliant assortment of whatever else the house thinks bests suits the dish!

-It smells worse than it looks and it actually tastes better than it smells or looks!
+It smells worse than it looks and it actually tastes better than it smells!
 Stinky tofu is often the culprit when entire sidewalks full of people are choked out as they are engulfed in a thick haze of stench.
-With enough of the right seasoning (you can see they use a lot), this traditional dish actually ain’t half bad.
+With enough of the right seasoning (you can see they use a lot), this traditional Chinese dish actually ain’t half bad.